microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-07.md

 <!-- markdownlint-disable MD002 MD041 -->

 You've completed the Microsoft Graph Data Connect tutorial!
-Please follow the steps below to ensure your JSON file is in your Azure Storage account.
+Use the following steps to ensure that your JSON file is in your Azure Storage account:

-1. Open a browser and navigate to your [Azure portal](https://portal.azure.com/#home).
+1. Open a browser and go to your [Azure portal](https://portal.azure.com/#home).
 2. Under **Azure Services**, choose **Storage accounts**.
 3. Select the Azure Storage account you created previously in this tutorial.
 4. On the left navigation pane, choose **Containers**.